MicheleTobias/ExtendingQGISWorkshop/ToolboxScrips.md

 ## Python & R

 The same documentation for Python applies to R in term of defining inputs and outputs.
 The only major difference is that each language has it's own section in the toolbox.
+Ok I lied there is one other things, Python scripts can import other Toolbox algorithms directly, and can also import the QGIS python api.

 Overview of [default R scripts](http://docs.qgis.org/2.14/en/docs/user_manual/processing_algs/r/index.html)